Learning to Defer in Congested Systems: The AI-Human Interplay

 \begin{proof}[Proof of Proposition~\ref{prop:fail-to-learn}] Let us condition on $\set{E}$, which happens with probability at least $1 - 2/T$ by Lemma~\ref{lem:prob-event-e}.
-Since the algorithm follows the scheduling rule that the type with the larger $\mu_k Q_k(t)$ get reviewed in every period, it is guaranteed that only type-$1$ posts get reviewed after $T_1$ because $\mu_1 = \mu_2$ and $Q_1(t) \geq \frac{Q_{\max}}{24} > Q_2(t)$ where the last inequality is by Lemma~\ref{lem:bound-q2}.
-But type-$2$ posts only arrive after $T_1$.
-As a result, there is no review for type-$2$ posts. \end{proof}
+Since the algorithm follows the scheduling rule that prioritizes the review of the type with the larger $\mu_k Q_k(t)$ in every period, it is guaranteed that only type-$1$ jobs get reviewed after $T_1$ because $\mu_1 = \mu_2$ and $Q_1(t) \geq \frac{Q_{\max}}{25} > Q_2(t)$ where the last inequality is by Lemma~\ref{lem:bound-q2}.
+But type-$2$ jobs only arrive after $T_1$.
+As a result, there is no review for type-$2$ jobs. \end{proof}